 To insure proper operation, your new model must be connected to an individual circuit that can supply the full voltage as stated on the cabinet serial data plate.
-For correct voltage, power draw and wire accommodations, check the data on the serial data plate located on the inner right wall of your new model.
+For correct voltage, power draw, and wire accommodations, check the data on the serial data plate located on the inner right wall of your new model.
 Verify that this information exactly matches the electrical characteristics at the installation location.
 An electrical wiring diagram, located on the inside compressor compartment rear, next to the electrical console box, should also be consulted during connection.
 For reference, a copy of each electrical wiring diagram is located towards the back of this manual (see "Wiring Diagrams" section).

-Refrigeration compressors are designed to operate within +/-10% of the rated voltage indicated on the cabinet serial plate.
-Excessively high or low supply power can burnout the compressor.
-This can be easily detected and will void the factory warranty.
-Full voltage at the correct rating, on a separate, designated circuit, not affected by the operation of other electrical appliances, must be available to the refrigeration unit at all times.
-Extension cords should never be used on commercial equipment, as they can overheat and/or result in low voltage.
+IMPORTANT NOTE: The condensing unit supplied with all self-contained models is designed to operate within a range of +/-10% of the voltage indicated on the cabinet serial data plate.
+Full voltage of the correct rating, on an isolated line, not affected by the operation of other electrical appliances, must be available to the refrigeration unit at all times.
+Burnout of the compressor due to exceeding high or low voltage limits is easily detected and will void the factory warranty.